computations/lagrange-ng/README.md

   - `node`: This option is an alias for `include`.
 - `logfile`: Specify a file to log the output of the program (the log messages).
 - `output-type`: One of either `json` or `csv`:
-  - `json`: Compile all the results into one json file, whos contents are detailed below.
+  - `json`: Compile all the results into one json file, who's contents are detailed below.
 If your tree is large, this has a chance of running out of memory, particularly when computing splits.
   - `csv`: Output results as a set of CSV files.